In this chapter, let’s discuss what you should do when not having a client training session.

-So as a new personal trainer, what is it that you should be focusing on when you are not in the gym?
+So as a new personal trainer, what should you focus on when you are not in the gym?

 Well, that’s what we are going to cover in this chapter.

-We are going to get into the nuts and bolts of all the hard work a personal trainer puts in behind the scenes to help their clients change their lives.
+We will get into the nuts and bolts of all the hard work a personal trainer puts in behind the scenes to help their clients change their lives.

-But we also are going to cover a few things that you as a personal trainer should be focusing on to better yourself as well.
+But we also will cover a few things that you, as a personal trainer, should focus on to better yourself.

 So let’s start with that.